 Hair Stylist

-Once again, the cost of a hairstylist can only count as a tax deduction if the hairdo is business-related.
-Meaning, you need a certain look to perform your work or job.
-It has to be strictly for work.
-For example, if you need a certain hairstyle for stage or photo shoots, then
+The cost of a hairstylist counts as a tax deduction only if the hairstyle is strictly business-related.
+You need a specific look to perform your work or job.
+For example, you need a certain hairstyle for stage or photo shoots.

 Body Oils & Skin Products